SalUn: Empowering Machine Unlearning via Gradient-based Weight Saliency in Both Image Classification and Generation: SalUn: Weight Saliency Is Possibly All You Need for MU

 In image classification, {\RL} assigns a random image label to a forgetting data point and then fine-tunes the model on the randomly labeled $\mathcal{D}_\mathrm{f}$.
-In {\ours}, we leverage the idea of {\RL} to update \eqref{eq: unl_model_sal}.
-This gives rise to the following optimization problem associated with \textit{{\ours} for image classification}:
+In {\ours}, we then leverage {\RL} to update the salient weights in \eqref{eq: unl_model_sal}.
+This yields the optimization problem associated with \textit{{\ours} for image classification}:

 where $y^\prime$ is the random label of the image $\mathbf x$ different from $y$, and $\btheta_\mathrm{u}$ has been defined in \eqref{eq: unl_model_sal}.
-Additionally, to achieve a balance between unlearning on forgetting data points and preserving the model's generalization ability for non-forgetting data points, we usually fine-tune the original model $\thetafull$ using \eqref{eq: salun_classification} for a small number of epochs, \textit{e.g.}, 10 epochs in the classification task.
+Additionally, to achieve a balance between unlearning on forgetting data points and preserving the model's generalization ability for non-forgetting data points, the regularization term on $\mathcal{D}_\mathrm r$ preserved, with $\alpha > 0$ as a regularization parameter.

 Furthermore, we extend the use of {\RL} to the image generation context within {\ours}.
-In this context, {\RL} is implemented by associating the image of the forgetting concept with a misaligned concept.
+In this context, {\RL} is implemented by associating the forgetting concept, represented by the prompt condition $c$ in \eqref{eq: diffusion_loss}, with a misaligned image $\mathbf x'$ that does not belong to the concept $c$.
 To maintain the image-generation capability of the DM, we also introduce the MSE loss \eqref{eq: diffusion_loss} on the remaining dataset $\mathcal{D}_\mathrm{r}$ as a regularization.
 This leads to the optimization problem of \textit{{\ours} for image generation}:

-where $c^\prime \neq c$ indicates that the concept $c^\prime$ is different from $c$ , $\thetaunl$ is the saliency-based unlearned model given by \eqref{eq: unl_model_sal}, $\alpha > 0$ is a regularization parameter to place an optimization tradeoff between the RL-based unlearning loss over the forgetting dataset $\mathcal D_\mathrm{f}$ and the diffusion training loss $\ell_\mathrm{MSE}(\thetaunl; \mathcal D_\mathrm{r})$ on the non-forgetting dataset $\mathcal{D}_\mathrm{r}$ (to preserve image generation quality).
+where $c^\prime \neq c$ indicates that the concept $c^\prime$ is different from $c$ , $\thetaunl$ is the saliency-based unlearned model given by \eqref{eq: unl_model_sal}, $\beta > 0$ is a regularization parameter similar to $\alpha$ in \eqref{eq: salun_classification}, to place an optimization tradeoff between the RL-based unlearning loss over the forgetting dataset $\mathcal D_\mathrm{f}$ and the diffusion training loss $\ell_\mathrm{MSE}(\thetaunl; \mathcal D_\mathrm{r})$ on the non-forgetting dataset $\mathcal{D}_\mathrm{r}$ (to preserve image generation quality).
 Similar to \eqref{eq: salun_classification}, {\ours} begins with the pre-trained model $\thetafull$ and follows the optimization in \eqref{eq: salun_generation} to accomplish unlearning.
+See Appendix\,\ref{sec: pseudo_code} for the algorithmic implementations.